CoderDojo-Content/Intermediate-Unity/en/DetectingCollisions.md

     audio.Play();
     ```

 7. You have detected collisions between all of the objects in your game.
 You might have noticed a bug after the player is destroyed!
-If you have the time after you finish you can try to fix the bug!
+If you have the time after you finish these Sushi Cards you can try to fix the bug!

     * Try shooting after you run into an asteroid!